 Dan grew up in Vancouver, WA and graduated from Evergreen High School.
 His first experience with Catholic education was when he went to Carroll College in Helena, MT.
-He met his wife Becki there and after graduating with education degrees they moved to Vancouver.
+Dan met his wife Becki there and after graduating with education degrees, they moved to Vancouver.
 Shortly into their teaching careers, Dan and Becki went through the distance learning program at Grand Canyon University, each earning a Masters in Teaching.
-While working in the Evergreen School District, Dan taught every high school level of math and coached football, wrestling, and baseball.
+While working in the Evergreen School District, Dan taught almost every high school level of math and coached football, wrestling, and baseball.

 Dan loves southwest Washington and can't imagine living anywhere else.
-Being able to teach in a Catholic high school was always a dream for Dan, but for the first nine years of his career, this wasn't a reality for him.
+Being able to be at a Catholic high school was always a dream for Dan, but for the first ten years of his career, this wasn't a reality for him.
 When Seton Catholic opened their doors in the Fall of 2009, Dan knew that God was opening a door to his dream.
 Dan's first year at Seton Catholic was as the only math teacher in the school, teaching Algebra 1, Geometry, Algebra 2, and Pre-Calculus.
 One of his fondest memories of all time was the year when he was blessed to teach math to every student in the entire school!
 Dan also was blessed to be the founding head football coach for Seton Catholic.

 It was a few years after teaching at Seton that Dan felt God's call to leadership.
 He learned of the Mary Ann Remick Leadership Program at the University of Notre Dame, a program through the Alliance for Catholic Education that prepares